MiliasV/crowdsourcing_street_perceptions/README.md

 ```

 ## Building from source (client and server applications)
-First, create a database using the sql files in `./database/` folder.
+First, create a database using the sql file in the `./database/` folder.

 Then, adjust the configurations in `./annotation-server/src/main/resources/application.properties`.

 ```
 bash ./build.prod
 ```

+* NOTE: To retreive the street-level imagery data, the cyclomedia account information should be configured in the `application.properties`.
+In the future releases, we will add more data providers.

 After the build process finished, the final war file can be found in: `./annotation-server/target/subjectivity.war`.